 3- Japanese Culture Reflected in Arts

-Hard work in Japan it’s not just something you do; it is inherent in the culture of Japan.
-Japan is the birthplace of Karoshi, which literally means “death from overwork.”
+Hard work in Japan is not just something you do; it is inherent in the culture of Japan.
+Japan is the birthplace of Karoshi, which means “death from overwork.”
 The word Karosh was invented to describe the deaths caused by work-related stress and pressures.

 5. Japanese Believe in Practice Over Pure Talent

-In the west, many people believe to be an artist you must be born with an extraordinary amount of natural talent.
-But in Japan the Japanese believe talent is important but also hard work and practice can help you to achieve your goals.
+In the West, many people believe to be an artist, you must be born with an extraordinary amount of natural talent.
+However, in Japan, the Japanese believe skill is important, but hard work and practice can also help you achieve your goals.

 6- Exposure To Manga Art (Japanese Comic Books and Graphic Novels)